deislabs/mystikos/README.md

   little or no modification.
 - Allow users to minimize, control, and inspect the makeup of the trusted computing base (TCB).
-- Simplify retargeting to different TEEs through a plugin architecture.
+- Simplify re-targeting to different TEEs through a plugin architecture.
 - Publish under a non-restrictive [open-source license] (LICENSE).

 ## Architecture